-The department is focused on creating
+The department focuses on creating

 environments to increase Aboriginal participation in organised sport and